-Read the constitution below, or download a PDF version of the constitution here.
+Read the constitution below (last updated in 2013), or download a PDF version of the constitution here.

 To read the previous (2010) constitution, click here.